Who is Richard Gere?

-In 2002, he married model and actor Carey Lowell, and they have a son named Homer James Jigme Gere.
+In 2002, he married model and actor Carey Lowell, and they had a son named Homer James Jigme Gere together.
 On September 2013, Lowell and Gere got separated due to lifestyle differences.

 On April 2018, he married Spanish activist Alejandra Silva, and they welcomed their son on February 2019.